fernandozago/xtd/src/pipeline/pipeline.md

 A writer notifies a waiting reader after appending data.

-Reader advancement notifies waiting readers and can notify one paused writer when consumption crosses the resume threshold.
+Reader advancement can notify one paused writer when consumption crosses the resume threshold.

 Completion notifies all relevant waits.